-The 5th International Competition on Human Identification at a Distance 2024
+The 6th International Competition on Human Identification at a Distance (HID 2025)

 Overview